BiaMocai/Project-Scoala-Informala-IT/README.md

 - use tools like JUnit, selenium libraries, java code & chrome driver

 Project is structured into the following packages:
-1. Testsproiect containing th tests performed
+1. Testsproiect containing the tests performed

 - Login: successful, invalid & locked user​
 - Log out​